theupdateframework/taps/tap14.md

 ### TAP 13

-A TUF client that supports TAP 13 may download targets metadata from multiple sources.
+A TUF client that supports TAP 13 may download targets metadata that were uploaded by different parties.
 However, breaking changes may require that all top-level metadata files use the same TUF specification version.
 To manage this, a client configuration file that lists a custom top-level targets metadata file as described in TAP 13 should only include targets metadata files using the